Bloomfield-SP21-CAT327/Guides/README.md

 # Guides
-Links to readings, assignments, and Slack channel for this class

-# Guides

 You need to be invited to this organization for the **Spring 2021 CAT327 - _Game Programming Studio_** class.